rogerduong/Project-SQL/project_report.md

 ```

 ## Data Overview
-This section contains basic statistics about the dataset.
+This section discusses the findings of the setp 7 of the project workflow.
+It describes basic statistics about the dataset.

 ### File sizes
 The summary of file size is returned by a helper function in the load.py file.